markusahlstrand/cloudworker-proxy/README.md

 ## Usage

 A proxy is instanciated with a set of middlewares, origins and transforms that are matched against each request based on hostname, method and path.
 Each rule is configured to execute one of the predefined handlers.
-The hanlders could either terminate the request and send the response to the client or pass on the request to the following handlers matching the request.
+The handlers could either terminate the request and send the response to the client or pass on the request to the following handlers matching the request.

 A simple hello world proxy:

 ```
 const Proxy = require('cloudworker-proxy');

-const config = {
+const config = [{
-    middlewares: [],
-    origins: [{
     handlerName: "static",
     options: {
     body: "Hello world"
     }
-    }],
-    transfoms: []
-};
+}];

 const proxy = new Proxy(config);